Fmukami/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that add execute permission to owner
+Write a script that sets the permission to the file hello